kazeraniman/ChipPy/README.md

 - Going off the back of the last point, I do want to learn a better way to manage input as well.
 - I saw varying values for clock speed so I'm not really sure what to put yet for the instruction execution.
 I've set it to a fairly arbitrary value for now.
 - Writing these tests was pretty useful, but I need to have a better idea in mind of what I want to test and how to test certain things (I kind of avoided tests for graphics, sound, timers, and randomness).
 - Normally I wouldn't put everything in one file, but the CHIP-8 didn't seem to have enough moving parts to merit splitting it up, but I'd definitely want to do that in the future.
-At time of writing, the main file is almost 1k lines long (not LOC).
+At time of writing, the main file is over 1k lines long (not LOC).
 - I haven't tried every single game, so apologies if some of them don't work.
+- When it comes to catching bugs with ROMS, I started out trying to prevent crashes, but then I realized that it may be better to just let them happen as is, as would likely happen on the original system.
+I haven't fully picked a side on this yet so I'm leaving the current error catching but avoiding any more.

 ## Controls
 Aside from the actual game controls, you may close the window or press ESC to stop the emulator, and you may press L at any time to open the game picker window to load a new game.